Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

 - EKG: This test records the electrical activity of your heart.
 It is used to check for damage or other heart problems that may be causing your hypotension.

 - Autonomic nervous system tests: Your healthcare provider may check for changes in how fast your heart beats when you take deep breaths.
 He may also check for changes in your BP while you put your hand in ice cold water.

 - 24 hour urine test: During this test you will need to collect all of your urine for 24 hours.
 You will urinate into a container and the urine will be put into a jug.
 The jug will need to be kept cold.
 If you urinate during the night, you will need to save that urine.
-Caregivers will measure and record how much you urinate.
+Healthcare providers will measure and record how much you urinate.
 At the end of 24 hours, the urine will be sent to a lab for tests.

 - Echocardiogram: This is a type of ultrasound, also called an echo.
 An ultrasound uses sound waves to show pictures of your heart on a monitor.
 An ultrasound may be done to show how your heart moves when it beats.

 How is hypotension treated?

 Your healthcare provider will work with you to find the cause of your hypotension and help treat your symptoms.
 You may need the following:

 - Compression stockings or abdominal binder: These may help blood return to your heart and decrease your hypotension.